EvanBalster/pleb/README.md

 PLEB does not replace messaging frameworks like ZeroMQ and NNG; rather, it can act as a front-end.
 Where traditional frameworks treat in-process communication as a special case of network sockets, PLEB allows us to do the opposite by using local resources as an interface to remote ones.

-Resources have path-like names such as `output/1` .
 PLEB messages are realized as function calls using `std::any` as a generic container.
 PLEB is multi-threaded and (mostly*) wait-free, meaning it can be used for extremely time-sensitive concurrent applications.
 While PLEB is thread-safe for purposes of setting up the resource tree and issuing messages, it imposes no locks or message queueing — the application is expected to impose its own concurrency measures.

 (* PLEB's resource tree uses locking operations when adding resources or looking them up, pending the integration of a suitable wait-free hash table algorithm,)

+## The Resource Tree

+Resources have path-like names such as `output/1`.
+Internally, services and subscribers are registered with nodes in a concurrent tree of resources resembling a directory structure.
+Resource paths are delimited by one or more foreslash `/` characters.
+This means, for example, that a URL `https://example.com/1/2/3` would refer to a resource `http:` > `example.com` > `1` > `2` > `3`.

+The resource tree uses a "reverse ownership" idiom to manage its data structures.

+Resource nodes are not explicitly created or destroyed and will exist as long as they are referenced, including by services, subscribers or child resources.
+PLEB achieves this through a reverse-ownership idiom described in the `coop` headers.

 ## Quick  Examples